© 2021, Christian Cassidy. Updated 2026.

 shop on Main Street next to city hall.
 By 1890, he had gone into

-Van Vliet at the new address of 284 William Avenue.
+Van Vliet with a new address of 284 William Avenue.

 When the Leland Hotel Co. was reorganized in 1894, Van Vliet became one of its 12 investors along with Wright.